I Want To...

-Dr. Akila Viswanathan has published more than 130 articles and chapters, with her primary research interests focused on gynecologic malignancies, uterine cancers and image-guided brachytherapy.
+Dr. Akila Viswanathan has published more than 180 articles and chapters, and lectures nationally and internationally.
 Her publications on contouring guidelines for 3D image-guided gynecologic brachytherapy have set the international standard.
 Dr. Viswanathan is also involved with clinical trials using novel therapeutics to improve survival for patients at a high risk of death from disease.
-She has grant support from the National Cancer Institute for research on inflammation and endometrial cancer, as well as support from the National Institutes of Health to further research MR-guided gynecologic brachytherapy.
-She is on the editorial board of Gynecologic Oncology and Brachytherapy, and is an editor of the text Gynecologic Radiation Therapy: Novel Approaches to Image-Guidance and Management, and Radiation Therapy Techniques for Gynecologic Cancers.
+She has had grant support from the National Cancer Institute including a K07 for research on inflammation and endometrial cancer, and a R21 to further research MR-guided gynecologic brachytherapy.
+She is on the editorial board of Gynecologic Oncology and Brachytherapy, and is an editor of two textbooks including Gynecologic Radiation Therapy: Novel Approaches to Image-Guidance and Management, and Radiation Therapy Techniques for Gynecologic Cancers.

 - Interim Director, Johns Hopkins Radiation Oncology and Molecular Radiation Sciences

 - Director of National Capital Region, Johns Hopkins Radiation Oncology and Molecular Radiation Sciences